March 28, 2021

 Besides being fun, an important element in learning, games can be used as motivators via prizing leading to real rewards.
 Players get stars or points which they can use to “buy” rewards.
 Find out more about rewards here.

 At the moment, many areas of the world are exploring how people can move back to partial (or full), in person, physical work and education.
 Even so, it appears that our long-term experiences with online and mobile learning, training, work, etc. have changed our ideas.
 The trend seems to be that some sort of hybrid system will emerge.
 In other words, both physical and digital rather than just one or the other.
 Thus, online learning will most likely remain a big part of the instruction of all types.

 The data shows that the average elearning course takes 14 weeks to develop.
 While 14 weeks, or roughly 3 months, is not forever, it kind of defeats the advantages of the SAM model.
 It would be much more efficient to reduce development time without sacrificing instructional quality.

-Fortunately, there is a tool to do just that: an LMS with rapid authoring tools.
+Fortunately, there is a learning tool to do just that: an LMS with SCORM rapid authoring tools.
 Rapid authoring is made possible by a library of highly responsive templates.
-For lightning speed course development, just use them as-is and plug in your content.
-For super fast development, you can not only plug in your content but also make some changes to the visuals.
-Either way, microlessons can be done in minutes which means that your learning programs, whether it be blended-learning or fully virtual, can be ready in hours (development time obviously depending on the number of lessons, modules, etc.)
+For lightning-speed course development, just use them as-is and plug in your content.
+For super fast professional-development, you can not only plug in your content but also make some changes to the learning objects.
+Either way, microlearning elearning courses can be completed in minutes which means that your learning programs, whether it be blended-learning or fully virtual, can be ready in hours (development time obviously depending on the number of lessons, modules, etc.)

 You can call on one of them to help you create more effective, new instructional products and/or significantly improve the ones you already have.
 Either way, a world-class LMS is going to be a “must-have”.
 You can find one at the end of this click.